Carnivore Smoked Beef Ribs

 Cook until tender

-Continue to cook the ribs until the meat pulls away from the bones and is tender (about 6 hours).
+Continue cooking until the internal temperature reaches 195-203°F and the meat pulls away from the bones easily.

 The Traeger grill was made for beef ribs.
 It creates a smoky flavor that is unbeatable when it comes to grilled ribs.
-This recipe for carnivore smoked beef ribs starts with a simple dry rub of salt, garlic salt and pepper.
-The beef ribs are smoked on the pellet grill for thirty minutes before slow cooked over several hours.
-After which the collagen has broken down and the meat is falling off the bone.
-These ribs will disappear fast so make sure you snag a couple before the recipe of your family gets them!
+This recipe starts with a simple dry rub of salt, garlic salt and pepper.
+The beef ribs are smoked on the pellet grill for thirty minutes then slow cooked over several hours.
+The collagen breaks down and the meat falls off the bone.
+These ribs disappear fast so make sure you snag a couple before the rest of your family gets them!

-I followed the recipe exactly and ended up with incredibly juicy ribs that just melted in my mouth.
-What stood out the most to me was the deep smoky flavor that developed after hours on the pellet grill.
+I followed the recipe exactly and the ribs came out really juicy and tender.
+The smoky flavor after hours on the pellet grill was so good.
 Definitely worth the wait.

 The ribs turned out super tender and flavorful.
 I used garlic salt and black pepper like someone in the comments suggested and it added a nice touch.